On Statistical Learning of Simplices: Unmixing Problem Revisited: Conclusions

 \section{Conclusions}

 This paper aims to develop a computational framework for learning of simplices in arbitrary dimensions.
 In order to deal with the combinatoric structure of this problem, a continuously-relaxed optimization scheme has been proposed which comes with new theoretical sample complexity bounds.
 In particular, we have shown that a sufficient sample complexity for both ML and the proposed Soft-ML surrogate are $n\ge O\left(K^2\log K\right)$, which is a significant improvement of the existing bounds for this problem, i.e. $O\left(K^{22}\right)$.
 In addition, a heuristic, yet computationally tractable algorithm is proposed for numerical optimization of our scheme.
 Numerous experiments magnify the applicability of our method on synthetic and real-world datasets.
 Our method has shown a comparable performance to a number of well-known rival strategies on noiseless data, while shows a considerable superiority in noisy regimes.
 For future works, one may attempt to provide similar sample complexity bounds for the noisy case, which has not been tackled yet.
-Also, deriving the computational complexity of this problem, as well as finding lower bounds on the sample complexity, are some other interesting research directions in this area.
+Assuming non-uniform distributions over the simplices to generate the data could be another interesting problem to consider.
+Also, deriving the computational complexity of this problem, as well as finding lower bounds on the sample complexity, are examples of other existing research directions in this area.